Divine Transformation

 I could have been kind.

-Natasha Rao is the author of Latitude, which won the APR/Honickman First Book Prize.
-She lives in Brooklyn.
+Natasha Rao is the author of Latitude, which won the 2021 APR/Honickman First Book Prize.
+She teaches poetry at Drew University.

 Originally published: